Non-Compliance Is Expensive

 As companies are evaluating compliance strategies, the number one concern that comes up is ‘where is security going to fit within the budget?’
-As more and more companies hit the headlines as victims of a data breach, PCI compliance is turning from a bare minimum line item to a customer and brand investment.
+However, with more and more companies hitting the headlines as victims of a data breach, PCI compliance is turning from a bare minimum line item to a customer and brand investment.
 In the wake of recent breaches, we’ve seen the costs really stack up for these companies, the most covered of which is Marriott International.

 With the release of the PCI Security Council’s PCI DSS 3.2.1 and the EU’s GDPR, the penalties are far heavier for non-compliance than the slap on the wrist and minimal brand repair that used to go hand-in-hand with a breach.
 This article highlights the additional fines and penalties heading Marriott’s way.